Making a Request

 Requests must be in writing (letter or email and must include your name and an address (either postal or e-mail).
 Please be as specific as possible about the information you would like, as this will help us to respond promptly.
 Where possible, please include a contact telephone number so we can call to discuss your request if necessary.

 We will respond to your request promptly.
-The Law requires public authorities to respond within 30 calendar days, allowing an extension of an additional 30 calendar days if needed.
+The FOI Act requires public authorities to respond within 30 calendar days, allowing an extension of an additional 30 calendar days if needed.
 We will always acknowledge receipt of FOI requests made to the Information Manager and we will let you know if we need to extend the deadline.
-For detailed advice on what sorts of information is exempt please see the FOI Unit website.
+For detailed advice on what sorts of information is exempt please see the Ombudsman website.

 Fees associated with a Request for Information

 There is no application fee and no fee for going to a public authority and looking at a record requested through FOI.
 However, a requester may be required to pay copying or change of format fees.
-Details concerning costs and payment are available on the FOI Unit Website.
+Details concerning costs and payment are available on the Ombudsman website.

 How to Make a Request